Solution focused psychotherapy is a type of therapy that focuses on creating solutions, rather than the problems that lead people to seek help.

 Moreover, it believes that change is always possible and always happening.

-Generally speaking, the therapist uses a selection of questions and techniques to help clients identify positive solutions to effectively address problems.
+Generally speaking, the therapist uses a selection of questions and techniques to help clients identify positive solutions in order to effectively address problems.

 Here are a few of the techniques that might be employed: